rrthomas/pdfjam-extras/README.md

 - `pdfjam-slides3up`, `pdfjam-slides6up`

-They all are intended as _example_ templates of scripts that end-users can make, in order to apply `pdfjam` conveniently on some specific tasks.
+They all are intended as _example_ templates of scripts that end-users can make, in order to apply `pdfjam` conveniently on their specific tasks.

 I find that I now cannot support these 'wrapper' scripts as part of the **pdfjam** package --- mainly because what people want from them seems to vary so much.
 This results in quite a lot of questions and bug reports or feature requests, which most often I don't know how to handle.
 I don't actually use most of these wrapper scripts myself --- I typically prefer to construct a suitable call to `pdfjam` directly.

 (An exception to that is that I _do_ often use `pdfjam-slides3up` and `pdfjam-slides6up`; but even there I have very specific personal requirements, for example 4:3-shaped slides on A4 paper.)

-The `pdfjam` script itself, and its associated documentation, are still supported by me --- for the foreseeable future.
+The `pdfjam` script itself and its associated documentation are still supported by me --- for the foreseeable future.

 _David Firth_, November 2019